Australian Guineas Preview, Tips, Runners & Trends

 3. Grunt (1:34.99) in 2018

 Looking at the future form, is the winner worth following next time out?
 Over the past 10 renewals, if you had followed the winner of the Australian Guineas next time out, then you would have backed a total of 2 winners.
-Backing all 10 runners who have been out since their win at SP next time out would have returned an LSP of -3.10.
-Ahead of the 2026 Australian Guineas, why not head over to the racing predictions for tips on other races today?
+Backing all 9 runners who have been out since their win at SP next time out would have returned an LSP of -2.10.
+Before placing your bet on the 2027 Australian Guineas, see which other runners today are being backed on the racing predictions page.

 What the expert says...